 - If BAföG recipients do paid work that is urgently needed in the current crisis, their social commitment will be honoured.
 Income earned as helpers in the fight against the pandemic and its consequences will not be counted against them in the calculation of their BAföG assistance.

-- The implementation of BAföG training assistance will also be facilitated.
-The aim is to provide rapid financial support for persons entitled to BAföG, particularly those who now need to apply for assistance due to a change in their own or their parents’ income.
+- Implementation of BAföG has also become easier.
+It is now possible to provide rapid financial support for persons entitled to BAföG, particularly those who now need to apply for assistance due to a change in their own or their parents' income.

 - BAföG will continue to be paid beyond the maximum assistance period where studies are interrupted due to the pandemic.